Unlikely Intersections in families of abelian varieties and the polynomial Pell equation: Introduction

 \section{Introduction}

+Let $E_\lambda$ denote the elliptic curve in the Legendre form defined by $Y^2=X(X-1)(X-\lambda).$ In \cite{MasserZannier10} (see also \cite{MasserZannier08}), Masser and Zannier showed that there are at most finitely many complex numbers $\lambda_0 \neq 0,1$ such that the two points of coordinates $(2,\sqrt{2(2-\lambda_0)})$ and $ (3,\sqrt{6(3-\lambda_0)})$ both have finite order on the elliptic curve $E_{\lambda_0}$.
+Later, in \cite{MZ12} the same authors proved that one can replace $2$ and $3$ with any two distinct complex numbers ($\neq 0,1$) or even choose distinct $X$-coordinates ($\neq \lambda$) defined over an algebraic closure of $\C(\lambda)$, provided the points are not identically linearly related.

+Results of this kind are sometimes called ``relative Manin-Mumford'' because of the clear analogy with the classical Manin-Mumford conjecture.
+Masser and Zannier \cite{MZpreprint} recently settled the problem for a curve in any abelian scheme, both defined over the algebraic numbers.

+As a generalization of the result in \cite{MasserZannier10}, Masser (see \cite{Zannier}, p.~88) asked if there are infinitely many $\lambda_0 \in \C $ such that two independent relations with coefficients in $\Z$ between the points $(2,\sqrt{2(2-\lambda_0)})$, $(3,\sqrt{6(3-\lambda_0)})$ and $(5,\sqrt{20(5-\lambda_0)})$ hold on the same elliptic curve $E_{\lambda_0}$.
+Masser and Zannier expected a negative answer in view of very general conjectures and, indeed, this follows from the main result of \cite{BC2016}, where we proved a more general theorem about the intersection of a curve with codimension $2$ flat subgroup schemes in the $n$-fold fibered power of $E_{\lambda}$.

+The proof of this result follows the now well-established Pila-Zannier strategy, first introduced in \cite{PilaZannier} to give an alternative proof of Raynaud's Theorem \cite{Rayn} (Manin-Mumford for abelian varieties) and already used by Masser and Zannier in the works mentioned above.
+One of the main ingredients of their proofs is a theorem of Pila \cite{Pila04} (which is itself a generalization of \cite{BombieriPila} and was then extended in \cite{PilaWilkie} to a very general setting) to count rational points of bounded denominator on a ``sufficiently transcendental'' real subanalytic surface.
+In \cite{BC2016} instead we adapted ideas introduced in \cite{CMPZ}, where the authors counted rational points on suitable definable subsets of a Grassmannian variety to obtain an unlikely intersections result for curves in algebraic tori (see also \cite{BMZ99}).
+This allowed us to deal with linear relations rather than just with the torsion points.

+In this article, we push the method further and prove a statement analogous to the main theorem of \cite{BC2016} for powers of simple abelian schemes.
+This, together with previous results \cite{HabPila14}, \cite{BC2016} and \cite{BC2017} allows us to formulate a theorem for general abelian schemes over a curve.

 Fix a number field $k$ and a smooth irreducible curve $S$ defined over $k$.
-We consider an abelian scheme $\cA$ over $S$ of relative dimension $g\geq 2$.
+We consider an abelian scheme $\cA$ over $S$ of relative dimension $g\geq 2$, also defined over $k$.
 This means that for each $s \in S(\C)$ we have an abelian variety $\cA_s$ of dimension $g$ defined over $k(s)$.

-Let $\cC$ be an irreducible curve in $\cA$ also defined over $k$ and not contained in a proper subgroup scheme of $\cA$.
+Let $\cC$ be an irreducible curve in $\cA$ also defined over $k$ and not contained in a proper subgroup scheme of $\cA$, even after a base extension.
 A component of a subgroup scheme of $\cA$ is either a component of an algebraic subgroup of a fiber or it dominates the base curve $S$.
 A subgroup scheme whose irreducible components are all of the latter kind is called flat.